Rich Hill: Boston Red Sox

 On June 30, 2010, Hill signed a minor league contract with the Boston Red Sox.
 He was assigned to the Triple-A Pawtucket Red Sox.
-He appeared in 19 games for them, six of which were starts, and had a 3–1 record and 3.74 ERA.
-Hill was called up to the Red Sox major league roster on September 13 and made his debut with them as a reliever against the Seattle Mariners the following day, retiring the one batter he faced and recording the win.
-He appeared in six games the rest of the season, working four innings out of the bullpen, striking out three, walking one and allowing no runs to score.
+He appeared in 19 games for Pawtucket, six of which were starts, and had a 3–1 record and 3.74 ERA.
+Hill was called up to the Red Sox major league roster on September 13 and made his Red Sox debut in relief against the Seattle Mariners the following day, retiring the one batter he faced and recording the win.
+He appeared in six games the rest of the season, working four innings in relief, striking out three, walking one, and allowing no runs.
 At the end of the season, he was outrighted to the minors and became a free agent on November 6.

 The Red Sox re-signed Hill to a minor league contract with an invitation to spring training on December 16, 2010.
-Hill transitioned to a "sidewinder" pitcher during spring training and outperformed other relievers trying to make the roster, but was optioned back to Pawtucket to start the season.
+Hill transitioned to a "sidewinder" pitcher during spring training and outperformed other relievers trying to make the roster but was optioned back to Pawtucket to start the season.
 He appeared in 10 games in the minors, pitching 16 innings and had a 1.12 ERA with one save.
 His contract was then purchased by the Red Sox, and he was called up to the majors on May 5.

-On May 29, Hill injured his left throwing elbow and on June 9, and underwent Tommy John surgery to repair a torn Ulnar collateral ligament.
-In nine games with the Red Sox in 2011, Hill pitched eight innings, striking out 12, walking three and giving up no earned runs.
-On December 12, Hill was non-tendered, and became a free agent.
+On May 29, Hill injured his left throwing elbow and on June 9, he underwent Tommy John surgery to repair a torn ulner collateral ligament.
+In nine games with the Red Sox in 2011, he pitched eight innings, striking out 12, walking three, and giving up no runs.
+On December 12, Hill was non-tendered and became a free agent.

-On December 30, 2011, the Red Sox again re-signed Hill to a minor-league contract that included an invitation to spring training.
-His recovery progressed ahead of schedule and he made his first rehab appearance in the minors, with the Greenville Drive, on April 7, 2012.
+On December 30, 2011, the Red Sox again re-signed Hill to a minor-league contract that included a spring training invitation.
+His recovery progressed ahead of schedule, and he made his first rehab appearance in the minors with the Greenville Drive on April 7, 2012.
 He made 16 minor league rehab appearances, across five different levels, and had a 2.20 ERA with 27 strikeouts and five walks.
 He rejoined the Red Sox roster on April 27.
-He experienced renewed soreness in his elbow on June 10 and was placed back on the disabled list.
-He was diagnosed with a strained flexor muscle and he didn't rejoin the roster until September 1.
-Overall, he appeared in 25 games for the Red Sox in 2012, with a 1.83 ERA in 19 2/3 innings and 21 strikeouts.
-He was non-tendered on November 30 and became a free agent.
+He experienced renewed soreness in his elbow on June 10 and was placed on the disabled list.
+He was diagnosed with a strained flexor muscle, and he didn't rejoin the Red Sox until September 1.
+He pitched in 25 games for the Red Sox in 2012, with a 1.83 ERA in 19 2/3 innings and 21 strikeouts.
+He was non-tendered again on November 30 and became a free agent.